 The fisheries section of CPW conducts hundreds of lakes and streams surveys each year.
 High priority and brood waters such as Chatfield, Pueblo, Horsetooth, and the Gunnison River are surveyed annually.
 Smaller, more remote, or lightly used lakes or streams may only be surveyed once every 5-10 years.
 Most of the survey fieldwork takes place from early June through late September, however, many areas also conduct more specialized sampling beginning right after ice-out and again in the fall prior to freeze-up.

 To better educate Colorado’s anglers, and provide the most up-to-date and unbiased information, CPW is pleased to share the survey information from some of Colorado’s most popular angling waters.
 Please note that publishing this information is a new endeavor by CPW’s aquatic biologists and some waters have yet to be posted.

-Check out Fishery Survey Summaries for a lake and stream list.
+Fishery Survey Summaries for a lake and stream list.